 Peter Gordon is a founding member of Patent GC.

-Peter endeavors to manage each client’s intellectual property portfolio efficiently, seeking to maximize its value, using principles derived from others’ research in competitive strategy.
-Peter helps clients, especially university technology transfer offices, establish and document their own internal processes for managing their intellectual property, such as for identifying inventions to protect, managing outside counsel, making decisions regarding IP-related activities, and managing compliance with open source licenses.
+Peter endeavors to manage each client’s intellectual property portfolio efficiently, seeking to increase its value while reducing its costs.
+He has developed methodologies used by the firm for evaluating inventions and portfolios, as well as for developing IP strategies.
+Peter helps clients, especially university technology transfer offices, establish and document their own internal processes for managing their intellectual property, evaluating inventions, and managing outside counsel.
+He also assists clients in managing compliance with open source licenses.

-While at Avid, in addition to managing a team of attorneys and paralegals to maintain Avid’s IP portfolio, Peter also handled several cross-functional projects.
-Peter worked with engineering and management teams to establish a company-wide policy and process for managing compliance with open source and commercial software licenses.
-He also coordinated a cross-functional team to develop a patent and technology licensing program for promoting use of a standard video compression technology.
-He also worked with engineering to identify and license technology to implement patented improvements to Avid’s core video editing product.
+In addition to managing a team of attorneys and paralegals responsible for maintaining Avid’s IP portfolio, Peter also led numerous cross-functional projects, including working with Avid’s engineering and management teams to establish a company-wide policy and process for open source and commercial software license compliance; developing a patent and technology licensing program to promote the use of a standard video compression technology; and working with engineering to identify and license technology to implement patented improvements to Avid’s core video editing product.

 After leaving Avid, Peter joined the Boston office of Fish & Richardson, where he continued his work in patent prosecution and open source licensing.
 He then co-founded Patent GC with Bill Stone and Jon Levitt in 2009.